All Products

 Important

-• When you create a synchronization node for a cluster for the first time, you must grant the Cloud Firewall service-linked role at least the Restricted User or higher RBAC permissions for the cluster.
+• When you create a synchronization node for a cluster for the first time, you must grant the Cloud Firewall service-linked role at least the Restricted User or higher RBAC permissions to the cluster.

 • You can grant permissions for specific namespaces that require access control or for all namespaces, based on your requirements.